 Who's running this?

-LFN is being put together by Mark Kingsley-Williams, founder of AiLA, an in-house legal AI solution solving routine legal admin.
-Mark has 20 years' experience developing legaltech solutions around legal process automation and IP, including US-patented work, and first used machine learning in 2014 for a UKRI-funded brand infringement solution.
-The series is sponsored by Barclays, with support from AiLA.
+LFN is being put together by Mark Kingsley-Williams, founder of AiLA, an in-house legal AI solution automating the routine legal admin that saps time and energy.
+Mark has 20 years' experience developing legaltech solutions around legal process automation and IP, including US-patented work.
+He first used machine learning in 2014 for a UKRI-funded brand infringement solution.

 How is this different from the annual legal conferences?

-The annual conferences do scale and breadth well, and they have their place.
-LFN is a different shape entirely: a recurring working group focused on developing understanding in a rapidly changing technical landscape, where the details matter.
-It is for explorers, not tourists.
+The annual conferences do scale and breadth well.
+LFN is a different shape entirely: short and deep.
+A regular format in a rapidly changing technical landscape, where the details matter.
 We also want to optimise on the benefits of the event both for those in person and those following through the notes, not go for scale.

 Who gets invited?